microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 - Go to "Apps"
   - Verify that `spring-cloud-microservice` has a `Registration status` of `1/1`.
 This shows that it is correctly registered in Spring Cloud Service Registry.
   - Select `spring-cloud-microservice` to have more information on the microservice.
-- Copy/paste the "Test Endpoint" that is provided.
+- Copy/paste the "Test endpoint" that is provided.

 You can now use cURL again to test the `/hello` endpoint, this time it is served by Azure Spring Cloud and configured using the Spring Config Server from [04 - Configure a Spring Cloud Config server](../04-configure-a-spring-cloud-config-server/README.md).